PDXChinese/pdxchinese.github.io/_benefits_resources/member-recommended-resources.md

 title: "生活商务医疗创业资料汇总"
 ---

-Disclaimer: The views and opinions expressed in the articles and on the websites are those of the authors and/or owners and do not necessarily reflect the official position or recommendation of the OCC.
+*Disclaimer: The views and opinions expressed in the articles and on the websites are those of the authors and/or owners and do not necessarily reflect the official position or recommendation of the OCC.*

+# 简历格式资料库

+We recently launched our career development and resume design hub, providing the internet’s largest database of resume templates in MS Word and Google Docs formats.
+This toolset is offered for free, with no signup requirements, to communities across the US.
+Our belief is that a well-designed template that can help people showcase their work experience and value to land a job should not be behind a paywall.

+You can learn more about it here:	[https://www.resumetemplates.com/](https://www.resumetemplates.com/)

+At ResumeTemplates.com, we understand that writing a resume is a personal journey, unique to each individual.
+We aspire to provide tools to help forge a successful career path.
+Would you be open to sharing our database of resume templates with your community on your website?

 # 医疗健康保险